wikimedia/operations-software-netbox/docs/configuration/required-parameters.md

     NetBox supports all PostgreSQL database options supported by the underlying Django framework.
 For a complete list of available parameters, please see [the Django documentation](https://docs.djangoproject.com/en/stable/ref/settings/#databases).

 !!! warning
-    Make sure to use a PostgreSQL-compatible backend for the ENGINE setting.
-If you don't specify an ENGINE, the default will be django.db.backends.postgresql.
+    The `ENGINE` parameter must specify a PostgreSQL-compatible database backend.
+If not defined, the default engine `django.db.backends.postgresql` will be used.

 ---